How to Clean a Nebulizer

-After each use, it is important to wash the parts of the nebulizer including the mouthpiece and the medicine cup.
+It is recommended to wash the parts of your nebulizer after each use, including the mouthpiece or mask, top piece, and medicine cup.

-Remove the mask or mouthpiece, and wash the medicine cup, top piece and mouthpiece in warm soapy water and rinse.
+Or wash the medicine cup, top piece, and mouthpiece or mask, in warm soapy water, and rinse.

 Your nebulizer will also need a thorough cleaning once a week.

-Then soak the mask or mouthpiece, top piece and medicine cup in a white vinegar and water solution for 30 minutes or as recommended by your device manufacturer, or simply run them through the dishwasher on the top shelf.
+Soak the mouthpiece or mask, top piece, and medicine cup in a white vinegar and water solution for 30 minutes, or as recommended by your device manufacturer.

 After 30 minutes, rinse and air-dry in a cool, dry place.

-Clean the surface of the compressor and the outside of the tubing with a soapy cloth or disinfectant wipe, and air dry.
-The compressor and tubing should never be submerged in water.
+Clean the surface of the compressor and the outside of the tubing with a soapy cloth or disinfectant wipe.
+(The compressor and the tubing should never be submerged in water.)

-For more nebulizer demonstration videos and information, visit the American Lung Association's website at Lung.org.
+For more nebulizer demonstration videos and information, visit the American Lung Association's website at lung.org/nebulizer.